sous-chefs/apache2/README.md

 * `name` - Name of the site.
 * `enable` - Default true, which uses `a2ensite` to enable the site.
 If false, the site will be disabled with `a2dissite`.
+* `reload_speed` - Defaults to `:delayed` and can be set to `:immediately` to reload apache service directly after web_app definition during the chef-run

 web\_app
 --------